venusrohilla/Loan-Prediction-using-Logistic-Regression/README.md

  The right side of the (immediate) equation above depicts the linear combination of independent variables.
 The left side is known as the log - odds or odds ratio or logit function and is the link function for Logistic Regression.

  # Loan Prediction
- I have built a Logistic Regression model on a dataset containing varied information about 5000 people and trying to predict whether a person will accept a loan or not depending on his/her income.
+ I have built a Logistic Regression model on a dataset containing- age,income,experience,family and other information about 5000 people and  trying to predict whether a person will accept a loan or not depending on the information provided in the dataset.